Create different cache files with dynamic and mandatory cookies

 This produces cache files like the following, with the cookie value added to the filename:

-Helper plugins for customers
+Helper plugins for dynamic cookies

 If you are the user of a plugin that uses cookies for dynamic information, you can create compatibility with WP Rocket on your site by modifying the helper plugin below.